 The Mid-Year Student Assessment (MYSA) is the follow-up survey to the CSI and examines the non-cognitive, motivational needs of our students in early November.
-MYSA results are shared with full time faculty advisors for first-year students in January in preparation for the upcoming fall term advising appointment.
-Based on this data, the advisor may choose to adjust your interventions to meet students' current needs and receptivity to assistance.
+MYSA results are accessible through the Activities section of the individual student dashboard in Advise.
+These reports can assist advisors support students as they plan for the upcoming fall term.
+Based on this data, the advisor may choose to adjust their interventions to meet students' current needs and receptivity to assistance.